-In cases where the child spends an equal proportion of the school week at two or more different addresses, evidence of which is to be considered the main contact address will be required to support the application.
+In cases where the child spends an equal proportion of the school week at two or more different addresses, evidence of which is to be considered the main contact address will be required to Apply online at www.suffolk.gov.uk/admissions support the application.
 Agreement in writing by the parents will be required to state which address is to be used as the ordinarily resident address.
 This address will then be used when processing all school preferences expressed.
 It is not acceptable to use one address for one school preference and another address for another school preference.